-The Session Fee is basically a Booking Fee.
-It’s insurance for both parties.
+The Session Fee is basically a non refundable Booking Fee.
+I see it as insurance for both parties.

 Your little one might get Chicken Pox (or a black eye which has been know to happen) and you might like to rearrange your shoot, which is absolutely fine if you have paid your Session Fee.
 It locks the shoot date in my diary, and provides security for both of us.
 Or if the pesky British weather is being awkward we can re-arrange your shoot.

-Please note that no Digital Collections or products are included in this price.
+Please note that no Collections or products are included in this price.